IBDP work related to the Cuban Missile Crisis

 Supporters of the regime argue that Castro improved Cuba’s economy by tackling its problem of seasonal unemployment, which has proven an insurmountable obstacle to previous governments.
 In the late 1950s and early 60s, Cuba still relied on the sugar trade to supply a source for reliable income.
 As sugarcane is a seasonal crop, Cuba was able to supply ample during its harvesting season, while facing a high layoff and unemployment rate during the rest of the year.

 The high unemployment rate was Castro’s main concern that, if tackled, would guarantee him the support of the Cuban people.
-His answer was to follow into the footstep of communism, and nationalize all businesses.
-As previously stated, nationalization did not just aim to bring the economy under government control, but also provided more job opportunities, as revenue income became secondary.
+His answer was to follow in the footsteps of communism, and nationalise all businesses.
+As previously stated, nationalisation did not just aim to bring the economy under government control, but also provided more job opportunities, as revenue income became secondary.
 From 1937 until 1952, Cuban agricultural employees increased reaching a total sum of 353,600, but as Cuba began to diversify the numbers started to decrease in 1955 to 298,521 employees.
 He simply prioritised the diversification of the economy over the employment of the work force because he believed in his policies’ long-term success.

 It can be argued that Castro saved Cuba from its economic exploitation by the United States through his alliance with the Soviet Union.
 Before the 1959 revolution Cuba relied on the United States’ demand for sugar for a vast majority of its economic income.
 Although Cuba benefited from the US customer base that purchased a vast majority of Cuba’s sugar exports, it also limited the country’s export market for sugar.
 This was due to the 1934 Sugar Act that was passed by the US to secure its exclusivity of Cuba’s sugar exports[29].
 Although it secured Cuba’s economy, the country was restricted from exporting sugar to other countries.
 It made Cuba entirely dependent on the United States as the country’s sugar sector was directly proportional to the need of the United States.
 Castro’s alliance with the Soviet Union broke Cuba’s dependency on the United States, and got rid of the restrictions on its economy.